Exceptionally Brief Poetic Forms

 one two three four

-The Elfchen is a German-language form (the title means either “little elf" or “little eleven").
-Like Collom's lune—and this is no vapid coincidence—the Elfchen is used to introduce children to poetry.
+The elfchen is a German-language form (the title means either “little elf" or “little eleven").
+Like Collom's lune, the elfchen is often used to introduce children to poetry.
 Click here for a perfectly practical demonstration of the form's versatility.

 There is something of a wave-function to the Elfchen, something intuitive about the way it expands and suddenly closes (or breaks open).
-The feeling of something snapped off and flipped down (as Collom says of the lune) lends itself effortlessly to the elvish motif: elusive, magical, capricious, quintessential.
+The feeling of something snapped off and flipped down—as Collom says of the lune—lends itself effortlessly to the elvish motif: elusive, magical, and enduring.